survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

         basePath: '/',

         // `paths` is used to point PurifyCSS to files not
-        // visible to Webpack.
+        // visible to webpack.
 This expects glob patterns so
         // we adapt here.
         paths: paths.map(path => `${path}/*`),